jjjermiah/r-development/README.md

-# R-Development Garden

-This is a curated project with the goal of a fully focussed deep-dive into learning R.
+This is a curated project with the goal of a fully focused deep-dive into learning R. Each section includes resources, practice projects, and learning outcomes.

 ---